isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2016-01-29-Written-Answer-by-Minister-for-Law-K-Shanmugam-to-Parliamentary-Question-on-Salaries-Due-to-Employees-of-Liquidated-Companies.md

 ---
-layout: post
-title:  Written Answer by Minister for Law, K Shanmugam, to Parliamentary Question on Salaries Due to Employees of Liquidated Companies
+title: 'Written Answer by Minister for Law, K Shanmugam, to Parliamentary Question on Salaries Due to Employees of Liquidated Companies'
-date:   2016-01-29
+date: 2016-01-29T00:00:00.000Z
 permalink: /news/parliamentary-speeches/written-answer-by-minister-for-law--k-shanmugam--to-parliamentar5

 ---

 29 Jan 2016 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)